sieger/handbook/README.md

 **Physical Setup**
 - Learn about EMI - Electromagneric interfrerence , and find some kind of EMF meter, you can see a avarage good one in the shopping list below.
 - You can find more information [here](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/ELECTRICAL/README.md#electrical)
-- Read [this](http://www.turkishneurosurgery.org.tr/pdf/pdf_JTN_1219.pdf) experiment, watch [this](https://www.bitchute.com/video/lCIAcZov5Hs/) documentary and then when you are into it, you can search for the effects of Wi-fi yo human brain and health.
-Then you might consider EMF Blackout Beanie in the shopping list.
-Yeah its kind of tinfoil hat, and yeah in that case, it works, you want it to work, just to protect your brain from melting.
-Example?
-When you talk with your phone like more than 60 seconds, you can feel it right?
-Like your ear, your brain feels weird, yep thats it.
-- That is why do not use 4G, WIFI.
-If you have to use your phone use it with headphones(not wireless, bluetooth is actually worse).

 **OS**
 - Use Windows 7, even stock Win7 is a lot better than optimized windows 10.